Execution must be admissible

 The Institutional Commit Problem

-Institutional consequence occurs when automated execution results in:
+Institutional consequence occurs when execution results in:

 - movement of money